Majd-eddine-BEN-TAHAR/vanilla-nodejs-image-upload/README.md

 ## Features

-- File upload functionality with multipart/form-data support.
+- Single and multiple File upload functionality with multipart/form-data support.
 - Image file type validation using the `file-type` library.
 - Size limit enforcement for uploads (5MB maximum).
 - Dynamic creation of an 'uploads' directory if it doesn't exist.